 The weather remained fair and warm, with haze lingering over the Channel.
 Luftwaffe operations began in earnest around midday, developing into one of the hardest-fought days of the battle so far.
 Strong German formations struck airfields across Kent, Sussex, and Hampshire, while secondary attacks reached Oxfordshire, Essex, and Suffolk.
 London suburbs were also bombed, and Ventnor radar—already disabled on 12 August—was once more put out of action.
 By nightfall, Fighter Command had suffered heavy losses, but the Luftwaffe paid a higher price: 44 aircraft destroyed and 55 aircrew killed.

-The battle spread across the skies of Kent as RAF fighters tore into the bombers while their Messerschmitt escorts fought to protect them.
+The battle spread across the skies of Kent as RAF fighters engaged the bombers while their Messerschmitt escorts attempted to hold them off.
 Ten German aircraft were destroyed for the loss of six RAF fighters.
-Among the Luftwaffe victories, Hauptmann Walter Oesau of 7./JG 51 claimed two Spitfires off Cap Gris Nez, raising his tally to eighteen.
+Among the Luftwaffe claims, Hauptmann Walter Oesau of 7./JG 51 claimed two Spitfires off Cap Gris Nez, raising his tally to eighteen.

-Civilian targets were also hit.
-At 12:30, Tilbury docks were bombed, damaging a vessel and killing several dockworkers.
-At 13:00, ten bombs struck Bowater’s Paper Mills at Northfleet, destroying part of the plant and killing 25 workers, with 32 injured.
-Further east, four bombs hit Thorney, demolishing No. 3 hangar and destroying three aircraft by fire.
+Despite the scale of the interception, many of the bombers succeeded in penetrating the defences and inflicting damage across south-east England.
+At 12:30 hours, Tilbury docks were bombed, damaging a vessel and killing several dockworkers.
+At 13:00 hours, ten bombs struck Bowater’s Paper Mills at Northfleet, destroying part of the plant and killing 25 workers, with a further 32 injured.
+London suburbs were also hit, including Wimbledon and Esher, where shops and houses were damaged.
+To the north, Gravesend was attacked, while bombs fell on Harwell and Farnborough aerodromes.
+Further east, four bombs struck Thorney, demolishing No. 3 hangar and destroying three aircraft by fire.

 13:00 Hours – Stuka Assaults on Tangmere, Gosport, and Ventnor

-At 13:00 hours, radar stations detected a mass of aircraft crossing from Cherbourg—around 150 in total.
+At 13:00 hours, radar stations continued to track the large formation of aircraft crossing from Cherbourg—around 150 in total.
 The force included fifty-four Ju 87 Stukas of StG 2, Ju 88s of KG 54, and heavy escort from Bf 109s of II./JG 2 and Bf 110s of III./ZG 76.
 Over the Nab Tower, flares signalled the split: one detachment turned toward the disabled Ventnor radar, another struck Portsmouth and Gosport, while the main body pressed on to Tangmere.

 Hurricanes of Nos.
-1, 43, and 601 Squadrons, together with Spitfires of No. 602 Squadron, engaged.
-In the fierce fighting that followed, RAF pilots claimed 17 Stukas destroyed, though Luftwaffe records confirm nine losses.
+1, 43, and 601 Squadrons, together with Spitfires of No. 602 Squadron, engaged the formation.
+In the fierce fighting that followed, RAF pilots claimed seventeen Stukas destroyed, though Luftwaffe records confirm nine losses.

 Despite the interception by RAF fighters, Tangmere was devastated.
 Dive-bombers destroyed seven Hurricanes, six radar-equipped Blenheims, and a Magister trainer on the ground.
 Two hangars were obliterated, three more badly damaged, and key infrastructure—including workshops, fire mains, the officers’ mess, and the command post—was wrecked.
 Twelve personnel were killed and five wounded.